-Every day at 6:45 am, William S. Haines Jr. makes his daily rounds at Hog Wallow.
+Every morning at 6:45, William Haines Jr. makes his daily rounds at Hog Wallow.
 Why?
 To check in on the 1,300 acres of sprawling cranberry bogs and reservoirs, which are expected to produce 300,000 100-pound barrels of cranberries this year.

 Much of Haines’ success comes from heeding the lessons of his elders, including those pertaining to the importance of water in any farming operation.
 When asked why cranberries thrive here, Haines’ answer is simple: “abundant, clean water and acidic soil.”
 Recalls Haines of advice from his father, “Before you make any decision, ask, ‘Where does the water come from and where do you want it to go?’”

 Named New Jersey’s outstanding forest steward by the state Department of Environmental Protection for the management of his woodlands on the Wading and Oswego Rivers, Haines recognizes the interdependent relationship between the farm and the forest — one whose long-term health depends on regular thinning and controlled burns.

 Admired by fellow cranberry farmers for his work ethic, Stephen Lee, president of Lee Brothers Inc., commented that Haines is “very intense, hands-on and knowledgeable about whatever he’s going to do.
 He learns about it and does a first class job.”